JohnFranchak/roi_coder/readme.md

 ## Installation/Setup
 Unzip and copy the 'roi_coding' directory to your system.
 Open Matlab and navigate to the 'roi_coding' directory.
-Run the coding software by entering the `ROICoder` command in the console.
+Run the coding software by entering the `roi_coder` command in the console.
 To shut down, simply close the figure (be sure to save data first).

 ## Limitations/Known Issues